AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-use-new-map-collection-output-generation.md

     A Success message is displayed on creation of the map collection.

-1. Open the desired map collection.
+1. Open the desired map collection you want to add the maps to.

     ![Edit new map collection](./images/edit-new-map-collection.png)

     While hovering over the map collection title, you can perform the following actions:

-    - Generate history: Navigates you directly to the Generated history tab listing all the maps with generated outputs for the defined presets.
+    - **Generate history**: Navigates you directly to the Generated history tab listing all the maps with generated outputs for the defined presets.
-    - Publish history: Navigates you directly to the Published history tab listing all the maps with published output for the defined presets.
+    - **Publish history**: Navigates you directly to the Published history tab listing all the maps with published output for the defined presets.
-    - Remame: Reanames the map collection.
+    - **Remame**: Reanames the map collection.

-1. Select **Edit collection** and then select **Add Maps**.
+1. Select **Edit collection** and then select **Add maps**.

     ![Add maps](./images/add-maps-new-collection.png)

-1. Select the map and enable the **Select available translations** toggle to automatically add all available translation copies of that map to the map collection.
+1. Select the desired maps and enable the **Select available translations** toggle to automatically add all available translation copies of that map to the map collection.
+If the map does not have any translation copy, the default language is added to the amp.

     ![Select maps](./images/select-maps-new-collection.png)

 1. Select **Add**.

-    The DITA map files listed along with all the translated copies.
+    The map files are listed along with all their available translated copies.
+For maps that do not have any translations, the default language is displayed.

     ![Fetch presets](./images/fetch-presets.png)

-1. Select all the maps listed and select **Fetch Presets**.
+1. Select the required maps, or all the listed maps, and then select the **Fetch presets** button to retrieve the available presets for the selected maps.

     You will see a list of all available presets for the selected maps, grouped under two categories: **Folder profile presets** and **Other presets**. **Folder profile presets** are common to all the selected maps, while **Other presets** are specific to individual maps.
 For presets under **Other presets**, the associated map is indicated next to the corresponding toggle.

     ![Fetch presets types](./images/fetch-presets-types.png)

 1. Select **Enable all presets** or **Enable all folder profile presets**, depending on your requirement.
 You can also use the Filter icon on the right to narrow down the list.
-The filter provides two levels of filtering: **Preset types** and **Map status**.
+The filter provides two levels of filtering: **Preset types** to narrow down the presets listed and **Map status** to choose any specific maps from the Maps panel.

     ![Enable all presets](./images/enable-all-presets.png)

 1. Select **Save**.

-You get a list of all the desired maps and presets.
+You get a list of all the desired maps with the Map title, corresponding File name, the Language it is available in and the configured presets.

 ![Maps and presets tabs](./images/maps-presets-tab.png)

 The **Maps and Presets** tab presents information on the baseis on the selected maps for specific language in the following columns:

 - **Preset**: Shows the output preset type configured on the map file.
 - **Baseline**: Shows the baseline which is used by the output preset.
 If no baseline is used, then it shows a hyphen '-'
 - **Modified since generation**: Indicates if the DITA map is updated after generation.
 Based on this information, you can decide if you want to publish the output for this DITA map or not.
 - **Modified since published**: Indicates if the DITA map is updated after last publising.
 Based on this information, you can decide if you want to republish the output for this DITA map or not.
-- **Last Generated**: Shows the date and time of the last generated output.
+- **Last generated**: Shows the date and time of the last generated output.
 - **Last published**: Shows the date and time of the last generated output.

 **Filtering options**